Feoffee: Modern usage

 The term is still in use today to mean a trustee invested with a freehold estate held in possession for a purpose, typically a charitable one.
 Some examples include: the trustees of the Chetham's Hospital charity in Manchester, in the towns of Colyton, Devon and Bungay in Suffolk, and the trustees of the Sponne and Bickerstaffe charity in Towcester, Northamptonshire.
 The Feoffees of St Michael's Spurriergate are the trustees of a charity that helps with the restoration of churches in York.
 In Ipswich, Massachusetts, US the Feoffees of the Grammar School have been trustees of a piece of land donated for the use of the town since the 1600s.
 In the village of Ecclesfield, South Yorkshire, the feoffees contribute to looking after the fabric of the church, Church of St Mary, Ecclesfield and also make other donations for the benefit of the local population but in the past they used to have responsibility for law and order, punishment of the guilty and upkeep of the roads.
 The Spalding Rectory Feoffees were formed in 1620 to pay the stipend of the Vicar of Spalding, Lincolnshire, which they continue to do.

 Other examples are the companies of the Selby Feoffee and Welfare Charity and the Chittlehampton Feoffees.

-As of 2021, there are 135 active Feoffees registered at the Charity Commission in Britain & 4 Feoffees registered at Company's House.
+As of 2021, there are 135 active feoffees registered at the Charity Commission in Britain and four feoffees registered at Companies House.